Prolate spheroids settling in a quiescent fluid: clustering, microstructures and collisions: Results and discussion

-According to the above discussion, settling particles are spatially clustered depending on the particle volume fraction.
+According to the discussion in section \ref{subsubsec:cluster}, the spatial distribution of settling particles is non-uniform in the suspensions.
 Therefore, it is of interest to examine the particle microstructures.
-First, we calculate the pair distribution function $P(\boldsymbol{r})$, which provides the information about the probability to find another particle relative to a reference particle with a separation vector $\boldsymbol{r}$.
+First, we calculate the particle pair distribution function $P(\boldsymbol{r})$, which provides the information about the probability of finding another particle relative to a reference particle with a separation vector $\boldsymbol{r}$.
 The definition of $P(\boldsymbol{r})$ is referred to \citet{yinHinderedSettlingVelocity2007}, \citet{zaidiDirectNumericalSimulations2015} and \citet{fornariClusteringIncreasedSettling2018}.
-By definition, $P(\boldsymbol{r}) > 1$ indicates a higher probability of finding a pair of particles with a separation of $\boldsymbol{r}$ compared to the nominally random distribution of particles.
-In addition, as $P(\boldsymbol{r})$ is axisymmetric about the direction of gravity, we calculate the average of $P(\boldsymbol{r})$ over the azimuth angle $\theta$ (the angle between the positive $x$ direction and the projection of $\boldsymbol{r}$ onto the horizontal plane), and obtain the pair distribution function as a function of the separation distance $r=\| \boldsymbol{r} \|$ and the polar angle $\varphi$ (the angle between the positive $y$ direction and the vector $\boldsymbol{r}$), i.e.:
+By definition, $P(\boldsymbol{r}) > 1$ indicates a higher probability of finding a pair of particles with a separation of $\boldsymbol{r}$ compared to the uniform distribution of particles.
+In addition, as $P(\boldsymbol{r})$ is axisymmetric about the direction of gravity, we calculate the average of $P(\boldsymbol{r})$ over the isotropic horizontal plane (i.e. $x-z$ plane), and obtain the pair distribution function as a function of the separation distance $r=\| \boldsymbol{r} \|$ and the polar angle $\varphi$ (the angle between the positive $y$ direction and the vector $\boldsymbol{r}$), i.e.: